CitizenScienceCenter/csz-pybossa-database/README.md

 ## Configuration

 ### .env
-Before deploying this setup, you need to configure the following values in the [.env](.env) file.
+Before deploying this setup, you need to create and configure the following values in the **.env** file.
 - POSTGRES_USER
 - POSTGRES_PW
 - POSTGRES_DB (can be default value)